julienr/fhasterizer/README.md

 A toy C++ software rasterizer.

-This uses SDL2 (to display windows) and Eigen (for all the math stuff).
+This uses SDL2 (just for window management, no drawing) and Eigen (for all the math stuff).

 Current features:
 - Basic .obj file loader